-All our undergraduate courses are designed to enable you to develop the skills that are essential in the workplace, placing you in the best position to pursue your chosen career upon graduation.
+Our undergraduate courses are designed to enable you to develop the skills that are essential in the workplace, placing you in a strong position to pursue your chosen career upon graduation.

-You will develop vital scientific skills throughout your course, including forecasting, computer modelling and programming, scientific communication and Big Data analysis.
+You will have the opportunity to develop vital scientific skills throughout your course, including forecasting, computer modelling and programming, scientific communication and Big Data analysis.
 We also equip you with transferable skills, including numeracy, problem-solving, teamwork and presentation skills – all of which are highly valued by employers.

 A degree from the Department of Meteorology will help make you highly sought-after by employers in a diverse range of industries.